Techtonique/survivalist/doc/install.rst

 Dependencies
 ------------

-The current minimum dependencies to run scikit-survival are:
+The current minimum dependencies to run survivalist are:

 - Python 3.10 or later
 - ecos